pgorman/dangerjaunt/dangerjaunt.md

 ## Abilities ##

-For each ability, roll 3d6 and record the total:
+For each ability, roll 3d6 and record the total.
+After rolling all six ability scores, the player may swap two of them if desired.

 - Strength
 - Intelligence